wwlin1198/wwlin.github.io/_posts/2025-09-18-continuous-macro-actions.md

 where $\gamma \in [0,1]$ is the discount, and $\mathbb{H}$ is the number of time steps until the problem terminates.

 The idea is that it will randomly choose an ending point at some time step $t \mid h$.
 Learning policy over m as well as policy over b.
-Or say that previously it is predefined but now we assume it is not.
-Write as two seperate functions or as one thing.
-Answer when do I learn the termination function and when do I learn the other one?
-What would be the value if i stopped vs continued.
+I could say that previously it is predefined but now we assume it is not.
+I could write as two seperate functions or as one thing.
+I am not sure yet.
+When do I learn the termination function and when do I learn the other one?
+What would be the value if I stopped vs continued.
+These topics need to be explored more in the future.

 When the option terminates (at primitive step $\tau_i$), there will be a new *macro-observation* $z^i$ via